Could Your Child's Anxiety Be A Pyrrole Disorder?

 - volatile mood (major mood swings when stressed)

-He also found that high pyrroles correlated most often with people who...
+He also found that high pyrroles correlate most often with people who...

 - have experienced learning difficulties (especially reading)